tanzhu91/Retail-Data-Analytics/README.md

 # Retail-Data-Analytics

 ## The aim of this project is to answer a few key questions.
 Which departments are leading in sales, which are the leading stores in those departments?
 The relationship between promotional markdowns and holidays and how that affects sales.
+What is the future direction of sales for the best performing department and store and for a poorly performing one ?